sigmaSd/quickcheck-js/README.md

 This module provides utilities for property-based testing, including functions for generating arbitrary values and performing QuickCheck-style tests.

-To enable debug output, set the environment variable DEBUG_QUICKCHECK=1.
+To enable debug output, set the environment variable DEBUG_QUICKCHECK=1. (needs env permission in Deno)

 ## Examples